 A concept drawing for the new corner signage.
 It's in the Los Angeles Public Library collection.

-The reopening after the renovations was May 29, 1952.
+The reopening with Red Mountain" was May 29.
 Thanks to Ken McIntyre for locating a May 28 article that discussed the occasion:

 "Two employees have been with the theater since it opened 29 years ago as Grauman’s Metropolitan.
 They are Earl C. Hamilton, 61, chief projectionist, and Vic Hayes, 60, doorman.
 The two remember the theater’s initial opening when 'My American Wife' starring Gloria Swanson and Antonio Moreno, was presented."